quantiota/AI-Agent-Host/README.md

 3. Follow all prerequisite steps that should be completed before running Docker Compose.

-Check the Docker [README](https://github.com/BouarfaMahi/AI-Agent-Host/tree/main/docker) file
+   Refer to the Docker [Readme](https://github.com/BouarfaMahi/AI-Agent-Host/tree/main/docker) file for guidance

 4. Launch the AI Agent Host using the provided docker-compose configuration.